-- The front row seats shall initially be set in the Euro NCAP Frontal ODB impact test position unless clearly instructed otherwise in the vehicle handbook. - If the vehicle has only 3 doors, then it is acceptable to utilise any 'easy entry' function to move the front seat forward and allow access to the rear seats. - Vehicles with adjustable rear seats shall have the seat back angle and fore/aft set to the mid in-use position and are to be used, unless clearly instructed otherwise in the vehicle handbook.
-The flat folded position of a seat is not considered as an in use position.
-If the mid position cannot be obtained due to notched adjustments, the next most vertical position for the seat back or the next rearward position for fore/aft shall be used. - Head restraints shall be in the lowest/not in use position, unless clearly instructed otherwise in the vehicle handbook. - Movable arm rests shall be set to the position recommended in the vehicle handbook.
-Where there is no recommendation they shall be positioned so as not to interfere with the CRS installation. - Where the front seat interacts with the steering wheel, for example with easy entry functions, the steering wheel shall be set to mid/mid.
+- The front row seats shall initially be set in the Euro NCAP Frontal ODB impact test position. - The front seat may be adjusted during the assessment.
+The adjustments allowed are limited to normal day-to-day adjustments to ensure the best possible installation, i.e fore/aft movement to create sufficient space for the seat to be installed or small adjustments of the seatback angle. - If the vehicle has only 3 doors, then it is acceptable to utilise any 'easy entry' function to move the front seat forward and allow access to the rear seats. - Vehicles with adjustable rear seats shall initially be set in the Euro NCAP Frontal FW impact test position.
+The flat folded position of a seat is not considered as an in use position. - Head restraints shall initially be set to the lowest/not in use position. - Movable arm rests shall be positioned so as not to interfere with the CRS installation. - Where the front seat interacts with the steering wheel, for example with easy entry functions, the steering wheel shall be set to mid/mid.